-To become a licensed registered nurse in the state of Ohio, a person must graduated from an accredited registered nursing program and successfully pass the National Council License Examination (NCLEX-RN).
+To become a licensed registered nurse in the state of Ohio, a person must graduate from an accredited registered nursing program and successfully pass the National Council License Examination (NCLEX-RN).

-Students in Bluffton's accredited nursing program will complete their RN degree requirements through dual enrollment at Northwest State Community College, which prepares students to take the NCLEX-RN exam.
+Through Bluffton’s nursing program, you will complete RN degree requirements through dual enrollment at Northwest State Community College, which will prepare you to take the NCLEX-RN exam.

-Upon successful completion of the NCLEX-RN exam, students complete advanced nursing course requirements for the bachelor of science in nursing degree at Bluffton.
+Upon successful completion of the NCLEX-RN exam, you will complete advanced nursing course requirements for the bachelor of science in nursing degree at Bluffton.

 - Four-year plan for a BSN in nursing.